TypicalDeveloper123/biotic-zlo/README.md

-# a mod featuring life. survive the infection.
+# a mod featuring life.

 # also if u like the mod give it a star on github! :D